DONGRYEOLLEE1/Paper/README.md

 ## Paper Review & Implementation REPOSITORY

-I've read all the papers on this repository at least once.
+I've read all the papers at least once on this repository.

-And, Some reviews for paper were uploaded where my gitblog in [here](DONGRYEOLLEE1.github.io)
+And some reviews about paper were uploaded where my gitblog in [here](DONGRYEOLLEE1.github.io)